Reasons Why Articles Are Moderated (& How to Fix Them)

-The Hub is Substandard or Short
+The Article Is Substandard or Short

 Our minimum quality standards are in place to prevent people from publishing work that is clearly not ready for the world to see.

-The Hub is Purely Personal
+The Article Is Purely Personal

 .. to someone who does not know you personally.

-Again, personal anecdotes and experiences can add great value to Hubs and we welcome them; they simply have to be provided in a manner that adds value to the article and provides readers with valuable information.
+Again, personal anecdotes and experiences can add great value and we welcome them; they simply have to be provided in a manner that adds value to the article and provides readers with valuable information.

 Please Save Your Personal Journal Entries for a Personal Blog